 2 Cook Islands, Fiji, Niue, Samoa, Tonga, and Vanuatu

-Applies to catches within the overlap area until such time as IATTC establish compatible CMMs with those adopted by WCPFC.
+Applies to catches within the overlap area until such time as IATTC establish compatible Resolutions with those CMMs adopted by WCPFC.

 The implementing arrangement CMM should be designed to achieve the required catch levels from the MP.
-This may be achieved through proportional allocations within the coastal state EEZs and an allocation for the high seas.
+This may be achieved through proportional allocations within the coastal CCM EEZs and an allocation for the high seas.
 Allocations for Cooperating Non-Members (CNMs) will be managed through participatory rights.
-Allocation in the high seas will be determined by another process within the WCPFC, but will contain specific monitoring and reporting requirements to ensure it stays within its portion of the TAC.
+Allocation in the high seas will be determined by another process within the WCPFC, but will contain WCPFC current monitoring and reporting requirements, and possible specific measures to be developed to ensure it stays within its portion of the TAC.

-Within the coastal state EEZs, the required catch levels may be achieved using a variety of management approaches including catch control and/or PNA LL VDS controls as appropriate to the CCM or subregional body.
+Within the coastal CCM EEZs, the required catch [or effort] levels may be achieved using a variety of management approaches including catch control and/or PNA LL VDS controls as appropriate to the CCM or subregional body.

-Noting this range of management approaches and the presence of interannual variability in SPA availability of CCM EEZs, the measure may contain some flexibility for achieving the required catch levels.
+Noting this range of management approaches and the presence of interannual variability in SPA availability of CCM EEZs and on the high seas, the measure may contain some flexibility for achieving the required catch levels.
 This may include:

 Reconciling catches over a three-year period, with an agreed maximum over catch rule in the first two years of the TAC period.